nvimdev/guard.nvim/README.md

 ## Troubleshooting

-if guard does not auto format on save, run `checkhealth` first.
+If guard does not auto format on save, run `checkhealth` first.

 ## License MIT